BluBracket/docs.blubracket.com/content/how-to/ci-checks/github-checks/index.md

 {{< figure src="gitchecks5.png" caption="Example of a failing check on a pull request" >}}

 By default, the BluBracket app for GitHub Checks does not block any pull requests.
 Usage statistics show over 80% of warnings about secrets in PRs are fixed before commit, and the non-blocking workflow is more respectful of developer needs.

+## Configuring repositories

+To configure which repositories the BluBracket app for GitHub Checks monitors after installation, go to your GitHub organization → settings → GitHub apps (the URL pattern is `github.com/organizations/{orgname}/settings/installations`) to review all applications installed in the org.

+Configuration is the same for all versions of the BluBracket app for GitHub Checks.

+{{< figure src="configure1.png" caption="The BluBracket app for GitHub Checks for BluBracket Community and Team Edition accounts as it appears in the GitHub app configuration page" >}}

+Find the BluBracket app for GitHub Checks in the list and click the "configure" button.

+{{< figure src="configure1.png" caption="Configuring the BluBracket app for GitHub Checks for BluBracket Community and Team Edition accounts" >}}

+Using the GitHub interface, make selections about which repos the app can access, and save the changes.

+Any changes take effect with the next pull request (or commit in an open pull request), and apply to all users of the org.

+## Disabling GitHub Checks

+Follow the steps to configure the BluBracket app for GitHub Checks app.
+From the configuration page, select either suspend or uninstall.

+{{< figure src="uninstall1.png" caption="The options to uninstall the BluBracket app for GitHub Checks for BluBracket Community and Team Edition accounts" >}}

+Both options take effect immediately and apply to the entire GitHub org.